spatialos/UnrealGDK/SpatialGDK/Documentation/content/cloud-deployment-workflow.md

 ### Launch cloud deployment

-You can launch a cloud deployment from the Unreal Editor or via the CLI.
+You can launch a cloud deployment using the Unreal Editor or the SpatialOS CLI.
 Launching via the CLI is useful if you want to launch cloud deployments as part of continuous integration.

-#### From the Unreal Editor
+#### Using the Unreal Editor

 TODO COPY IN ALL STEPS